You’ve got a great product that people will love, an eCommerce platform to sell it on, and you even have lots of traffic coming to your site.

 Some ways you can streamline the checkout process include:

 - Providing one-click buying.
 Amazon is famous for its one-click buying option.
-Users can quickly purchase products using info that they’ve already entered.
+Users can quickly purchase products using the info that they’ve already entered.
 Luckily, many eCommerce platforms allow you to offer one-click buying to your customers.

 - Don’t ask for too much info.
 Consumers are usually in a hurry.
 Make the checkout process quicker by limiting the amount of info they have to type.
 For instance, when you ask for their address, ask for the zip code first.
 You can program your eCommerce site to autofill the country, state, and city based on the zip code the consumer provides.